techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Configuration.md

 App Configuration offers the following benefits:

-A fully managed service that can be set up in minutes Flexible key representations and mappings
+A fully managed service that can be set up in minutes
+- Flexible key representations and mappings
-Tagging with labels
+- Tagging with labels
-Point-in-time replay of settings
+- Point-in-time replay of settings
-Dedicated UI for feature flag management
+- Dedicated UI for feature flag management
-Comparison of two sets of configurations on custom-defined dimensions Enhanced security through Azure-managed identities Encryption of sensitive information at rest and in transit Native integration with popular frameworks
+- Comparison of two sets of configurations on custom-defined dimensions
+- Enhanced security through Azure-managed identities
+- Encryption of sensitive information at rest and in transit
+- Native integration with popular frameworks

+After completing the practical Quickstart Guide for Azure App Service and the Quickstart Guide for Azure Functions Apps earlier this week, I realized that these concepts/services are related.
+Here is a summary of how I see the relationship between these subjects:

 After completing the practical Quicsstart Guide for Azure App Service and the Quickstart Guide for Azure Functions Apps earlier in this week, I realised that these concepts/services are related.
 Here is a summary of how I see the relationship between these subjects: